-In line with Givaudan's Articles of Incorporation, at the 2018 Annual General Meeting the Board will submit the following maximum aggregate amounts for shareholder approval:
+In line with Givaudan's Articles of Incorporation, at the 2019 Annual General Meeting the Board will submit the following maximum aggregate amounts for shareholder approval:

-- Compensation of the Board for the period until the 2019 ordinary shareholders' meeting - Short-term variable compensation of the Executive Committee for the 2017 fiscal year - Fixed and long-term variable compensation of the Executive Committee for the 2018 fiscal year
+- Compensation of the Board for the period until the 2020 ordinary shareholders' meeting - Short-term variable compensation of the Executive Committee for the 2018 fiscal year (Executive Committee retrospective vote) - Fixed and long-term variable compensation of the Executive Committee for the 2019 fiscal year (Executive Committee prospective vote)

 The calculation approach to be applied for determining the amounts to be approved by shareholders is aligned with the Compensation Report valuation methodologies.
+Full details of the amounts to be submitted for approval will be included in the shareholders' meeting invitation.

-Givaudan will also submit the 2017 Compensation Report to a consultative vote at the 2018 Annual General Meeting.
+Givaudan will also submit the 2018 Compensation Report to a consultative vote at the 2019 Annual General Meeting.